CloudLabsAI-Azure/Knowledge-Augmented-Chatbot-with-LangChain-and-AI-Search/exercise2.md

    ![](./media/ex2img21.png)

-1. From the open folder pane, navigate to `C:\codefiles` and click on open folder.
+1. From the open folder pane, navigate to `C:\codefiles\Knowledge-Augmented-Chatbot-with-LangChain-and-AI-Search-datasets` and click on open folder.

 1. In the pop up window click on Trust.